 Create height with your display.

-If they’ve grown up in Southwestern PA, they’ve spent their entire lives attending local weddings and seeing Pittsburgh cookies tables.
-Give them something they haven’t seen before!
+If they’ve grown up in Southwestern PA, they’ve spent their entire lives attending local weddings and seeing Pittsburgh cookies tables…which is exactly why you should give them something they haven’t seen before!
 Keep your table interesting by building your table up, instead of out!
 Use tiered trays or prop containers up with pretty boxes or stands to create height and dimension.

 Think outside the box with containers.